 If you intend to visit the USA for a short-term period and your country of residence is not a participant in the USA visa waiver scheme, you will need to apply for a B1 business visa or submit a B2 travel visa application.
-Alternatively, if you wish to enter the country for a longer period to live and work in the USA for a number of years, you will need to apply for an L1 visa or H1-B visa, or another non-immigrant visa for the USA which permits you to do so.
+Alternatively, if you wish to enter the country for a longer period to live and work in the USA for a number of years, you will need to apply for an L1 visa or an H1-B visa, or another non-immigrant visa for the USA which permits you to do so.

-Longer Term US Immigration Solutions
+Longer-Term US Immigration Solutions

-For those wishing to immigrate to the USA on a permanent basis by gaining lawful permanent residence in the USA, the much coveted USA Green card, there are several routes available based upon family ties, employment, and the annual American “Green Card Lottery”.
+For those wishing to immigrate to the USA on a permanent basis by gaining lawful permanent residence in the USA, the much-coveted USA Green card, there are several routes available based upon family ties, employment, and the annual American “Green Card Lottery”.
 The employment-based routes for US Green Cards allow those with “extraordinary” or “exceptional” ability in their field to immigrate to the US via the EB-1 visa and EB-2 visa services respectively.
 The EB-3 visa, EB-4 visa, and EB-5 visa are also designed to allow qualifying individuals to apply for permanent residency in the USA through employment opportunities.
 Alternatively, you may be able to apply for a Green Card through specific categories of family connection as a sibling, parent, spouse or fiance, or through the annual lottery aimed at allowing candidates from under-represented countries to commence living and working in the USA.

 America Non-Immigrant Visas

-Non-immigrant visas for America come in a profusion of formats, each designed to cater for specific groups of temporary applicants.
+Non-immigrant visas for America come in a profusion of formats, each designed to cater to specific groups of temporary applicants.
 Unlike the United Kingdom, where the Highly Skilled Migrant Programme or HSMP allows candidates to undertake UK immigration to seek and carry out employment as they fit, in most cases the United States requires a job offer to be in place for economic migrants.
 With the exception of some permanent categories for those with extraordinary or exceptional ability, candidates wishing to live and work in the US will need to be in possession of a guaranteed, permanent full-time job offer from a US-based company.
-This is true of the H1-B (and its derivative the H2 visa), generally, the most popular work based United States visa, which functions much like a UK work permit application.
+This is true of the H1-B (and it’s derivative of the H2 visa), generally, the most popular work-based United States visa, which functions much like a UK work permit application.
 Those who do not qualify for H1 visas may apply through the L1 visa, which once again is based upon a job offer and operates in a similar manner to the Intra Company Transfer or ICT in the UK.

-In the United States, immigration on a temporary basis is also possible in order to undertake training or work experience on a J-1 visa; in addition, students may study in America through an F1 visa for study designed for academic students or an M1 USA study visa for those wishing to undertake a vocational course of study.
+In the United States, immigration on a temporary basis is also possible in order to undertake training or work experience on a J-1 visa; in addition, students may study in America through an F1 visa for a study designed for academic students or an M1 USA study visa for those wishing to undertake a vocational course of study.

 In America, visas for non-immigrant applicants are exhaustive in variation, with many individual classes including the K class of family visas, which incorporates the USA fiance visa and USA spouse visa.
 There is also a range of specific visas for spouse immigration and dependent immigration which are awarded in accordance with the immigration category of the primary applicant.
-Separate classes are available for governmental officials, diplomatic persons, athletes and entertainers, religious workers, victims of crime and people with extraordinary ability in their field.
+Separate classes are available for governmental officials, diplomatic persons, athletes and entertainers, religious workers, victims of crime, and people with extraordinary ability in their field.